Skip links

 Before delving into the details of ‘Do real estate agents qualify for QBI?’, it is mandatory to understand the relevant core concepts.
 In the Internal Revenue Service (IRS), the term Qualified Business Income (QBI) refers to the amount you earn from your business, regardless of its expansion in the industry.
 This income is generally taxed as a standard or basic income on your personal income tax return.

-QBI comprises income from S corporations, sole proprietorships, partnerships, and many other trusts and estates.
+QBI comprises income from S corporations, sole proprietorships, partnerships, and other trusts and estates.
 However, it does not include wages, capital gains or losses, dividends, interests, or other non-business income.
-One of the most advantageous benefits is that QBI is often taxed at lower rates as compared to other sorts of income.
+One of the most advantageous benefits is that QBI is often taxed at lower rates than different income types.

 Qualified business income is included as an essential part of the Tax Cuts and Jobs Act (TCJA) 2017, which provides a great deal of convenience to small or sturdy business owners.
 Qualified or eligible candidates can enjoy deductions up to 20% of their QBI from the taxable income.
 Nonetheless, all sorts of trading businesses can automatically qualify for this type of deduction.
-You need to fulfill specific criteria of the IRS to avail of the maximized taxation benefits.
+You must fulfill the IRS’s specific criteria to avail yourself of the maximized taxation benefits.

 To find the answer to, ‘Do real estate agents qualify for QBI?’, it is paramount to understand the specific standards of the IRS that you need to qualify successfully.